redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

-The following steps describe how to authenticate with the Control API and create a new Redpanda cluster.
+The following steps describe how to authenticate with the Control Plane API and create a new Redpanda cluster.
 For more information on the Control Plane API, see the [Cloud API Overview](#topic-cloud-api-overview).

 > **Note:** Redpanda Cloud uses a control plane and data plane architecture.
 To view the available endpoints for managing resources within your clusters, such as topics, users, access control lists (ACLs), and connectors, see the [Data Plane API Reference](/api/doc/cloud-dataplane).